-On September 15, 2021, the Illinois Legislature passed and Governor J.B.
+On September 15, 2021, the Illinois Legislature passed, and Governor J.B.
 Pritzker signed into law comprehensive energy legislation in the form of SB 2408, the Climate and Equitable Jobs Act (the "CEJA").
 Among other things, CEJA includes nearly \$700 million in subsidies for three nuclear plants, requires sweeping reductions in power plant emissions, and provides support in numerous ways for the State's solar industry.
-Regarding the PSEC, the CEJA requires a 45% reduction in existing emissions, by no later than January 1, 2035.
-If the reduction in existing emissions cannot be achieved by December 31, 2035, the CEJA would require action or actions, including the possible retirement of one or more generating units, to achieve the 45% reduction in existing emissions by June 30, 2038.
+Regarding the PSEC, the CEJA requires a 45% reduction in existing carbon dioxide equivalent (CO2e) emissions, by no later than January 1, 2035.
+If the reduction in existing CO2e emissions cannot be achieved by December 31, 2035, the CEJA would require action or actions, including the possible retirement of one or more generating units, to achieve the 45% reduction by September 30, 2038.

-In addition, all coal-fired generating units, including the PSEC, must permanently reduce carbon dioxide emissions to zero by no later than December 31, 2045.
+In addition, all coal-fired generating units, including the PSEC, must permanently reduce CO2e emissions to zero by no later than December 31, 2045.

-Prior to the passage of the CEJA, AMP and the other PSEC Owners engaged consultants to develop various contingency plans to manage the impacts of comprehensive energy legislation that had previously been introduced in Illinois, and that planning continues.
-Further, AMP and the other PSEC Owners will continue to advocate for favorable treatment of the PSEC that recognizes its value to the PSEC Owners and their ratepayers and the impact its closure would have on the community.
-The PSEC Owners are also evaluating additional mitigation measures, including certain potential mitigation measures included in the CEJA.
-Nevertheless, the ultimate impact on the PSEC, AMP and the Participants may be material, particularly after 2035.
-Such potential impacts cannot be gauged with certainty at this time, as any evaluation would be based on a number of variables, including, but not limited to, the availability and cost of control technologies, such as carbon capture and sequestration, Participant load requirements and cost of power, including replacement power.
+Prior to passage of the CEJA, AMP and the other PSEC Owners engaged consultants to develop various contingency plans to manage the impacts of comprehensive energy legislation that had previously been introduced in Illinois, and that planning continues.
+AMP and the other PSEC Owners will continue to advocate for favorable treatment of the PSEC that recognizes its value to the PSEC Owners and their ratepayers and the impact its closure would have on the community.
+The PSEC Owners continue to evaluate potential mitigation measures including as identified in the CEJA.
+Nevertheless, the ultimate impact on the PSEC, AMP and the Participants may be material, particularly after 2038.
+Such potential impacts cannot be gauged with certainty at this time, as any evaluation would be based on several variables, including, but not limited to, the availability and cost of control technologies, such as carbon capture and sequestration, Participant load requirements and cost of power, including replacement power.
 Closure of the PSEC would not terminate the Power Sales Contract, dated November 1, 2007 (the "Power Sales Contract") by and between AMP and 68 of its members (the "Participants") or relieve the Participants from their payment obligations thereunder.